ereekaj/Surfs_Up/README.md

 ## Overview of the analysis:

 I am consulting with a potential investor to obtain additional funding to open up a surf and ice cream shop in Oahu, HI.
 The purpose of this analysis is to evaluate weather data for Oahu.
-The investor specifically wants to know temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
+The investor specifically wants to know temperature data for the months of June and December in Oahu, to determine if the surf and ice cream shop business is sustainable year-round.

 ## Results: